There are 4 Companies in Nigeria

 TechBehemoths is the world's most advanced and user-friendly platform to match IT Companies with real clients without hustle.

-Nigeria’s ICT sector was worth an estimated $32.48 billion in 2017, constituting 31.7% growth from 2016.
-The telecommunications segment makes up the vast majority of this at around $2.1 billion.
+Nigeria’s ICT sector contributed 19.78% to the country’s GDP in 2024.
+The telecommunications segment accounts for the vast majority of this, at around $7.6 billion.
 Other important contributors are broadcasting, data center services, cloud, IT, and BPO.

-Digital service providers in the cloud and BPO markets are largely involved in the provision, rather than the development, of services, whilst Nigerian firms are more prevalent in the fintech and eCommerce markets.
+Digital service providers in the cloud and BPO markets are primarily involved in the provision, rather than the development, of services, whereas Nigerian firms are more prevalent in the fintech and e-commerce markets.
 The physical technology required for the delivery of digital services is typically imported, and it is not clear that Nigeria could produce these products more efficiently.

 A key strength in the digital services market is the acceptance of mobile services.
 Any consumer solution entering the market would have to be mobile-compatible.
 Mobile healthcare services are expected to grow particularly rapidly as the sophistication of these offerings increases.